Skip to content

 I’ll add to this list as and where the brokers develop new spread betting platforms for beginners.
 If you find a broker that you think would fit nicely in our spread betting platforms for beginners list, feel free to let us know through the comments section below.

-Spread betting and CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-Between [74-89]% of retail investor accounts lose money when trading CFDs.
-You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.
-Please note that % may be changing every quarter depending how this number looked in the previous period.
+Spread bets and CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
+Over 70% of retail investor accounts lose money when trading spread bets and CFDs.
+You should consider whether you understand how spread bets and CFDs work, and whether you can afford to take the high risk of losing your money.

 This article does not constitute investment advice.
 Do your own research or consult a professional advisor.